 Program Length and Dates What do you learn?
 What do you leave with upon successful completion of the program?
-What do you need to get into the program? - Skills and knowledge to start working in the electrical trade: Planning, assembling, installing, testing, repairing and maintaining electrical equipment and systems.
-Iorticulture Apprentices What do you learn?
-BCIT's Electrical Foundation Certificate of Trades Training 18 credits (6 courses) of secondary school graduation credit Technical training for ITA Level 1 Apprenticeship Electrician hip partnered with KPU located at Program Length and Dates What do you leave with upon successful completion of the program?
 What do you need to get into the program?
+1 semester 24 week program Feb to July for grade 12 students Landscape H BCIT's Electrical Foundation Certificate of Trades Training 18 credits (6 courses) of secondary school graduation credit Technical training for ITA Level 1 Apprenticeship Electrician Genuine interest &amp; drive to become an electrician Intention to graduate Commitment to learning the skills, knowledge &amp; attitudes required to do well in this field Math 12 &amp; Physics 11, English Language Arts 12 KPU Langley Campus Program Length and Dates What do you learn?
+What do you leave with upon successful completion of the program?
+What do you need to get into the program?
 1 semester 6 weeks of Level 1 training plus 13 weeks of paid work experience Feb - April For grade 11 & 12 students Skills & knowledge needed to complete Level 1 Apprenticeship technical training.
 Included are botany, soils, plant identification, pest management & practical skills: to use equipment, to conduct basic engine maintenance, to calibrate fertilizer spreaders, to make pruning cuts and to work as part of a horticulture maintenance team.
 Dual credit at the Gr.
-12 level for 2 or 4 high school courses Credit for Level 1 Landscape Horticulture Apprenticeship ITA registration Kwantlen student transcript and registration Good attitude and genuine interest Ability to learn through both "reading" "hysically able to do the work English Language Arts 10 (2 modules required) & Math 10 Grade 10 completion recommended Desire to work and attend school during the semester Cook 1 partnered with V CC located at Walnut Grove Secon , Program Length and Dates What do you learn?
-What do you leave with upon successful completion of the program?
-What do you need to get into the program?
+12 level for 2 or 4 high school courses Credit for Level 1 Landscape Horticulture Apprenticeship ITA registration Kwantlen student transcript and registration Good attitude and genuine interest Ability to learn through both "reading &amp; "doing" Physically able to do the work English Language Arts 10 (2 modules required) &amp; Math 10 Grade 10 completion recommended Desire to work and attend school during the semester Professional Program Length and Dates Cook 1 partnered with V What do you learn?
+CC located at Walnut Grove Secon What do you leave with upon successful completion of the program?
+Mhat do you need to get into the program?
 Full school year Sep to June For Grade 12 students (some skilled Grade 11 students may be considered) Program runs Mon - Thurs 2:30 - 7:30PM plus work experience outside class time Skills and knowledge required to succeed in a range of industries; including restaurants, hotels, institutional kitchens & catering operations.
 Substantial hands-on and theoretical knowledge to work effectively in a food service environment.
-Credit for at least 8 high school courses (32 credits) in Cook Training and work experience Certificate of Qualification - CoQ Professional Cook 1 ITA certification VCC certificate Practical work experience in the field ITA registration Good attitude and genuine interest in working in the culinary industry Physical ability to safely use knives and other related kitchen tools Entrance Requirements: Fully proficient in the English language Completion of Grade 11 Food Safe certification by May 2020 One of the following school courses: Cafeteria or Cook Training, Food Studies 11/12 OR Paid or volunteer food preparation work in a restaurant, catering
+Credit for at least 8 high school courses (32 credits) in Cook Training and work experience Certificate of Qualification - CoQ Professional Cook 1 ITA certification VCC certificate Practical work experience in the field ITA registration Good attitude and genuine interest in working in the culinary industry Physical ability to safely use knives and other related kitchen tools Entrance Requirements: Fully proficient in the English language Completion of Grade 11 Food Safe certification by May 2020 One of the following school courses: Cafeteria or Cook Training, Food Studies 11/12 OR Paid or volunteer food preparation work in a restaurant, catering business or professional kitchen